Labor Relations

 • Right to Work: More than half of the states in the U.S. have enacted laws that prohibit union security agreements.
 In these states, CBAs may not require employees to become union members or pay a fee.

 The laws governing an employer’s labor relations may affect the types of agreements they have with unions representing their employees.
 In a right-to-work state, for example, whether an employee is a union member might affect what resources are available to them in a grievance.
 Employers need access to accurate, up-to-date information at all times to facilitate communication with union representatives.
+A Labor Management System can help by providing a unified and cohesive repository for case data, CBA information, and documented processes and steps for arbitration (especially important if there is an arbitatration agreement in place).

 Staying on the Right Side of the Law